Getting Started

 - "What's the magic system rule I set?"

-- "How many words have I written today?"
+- "How many words have I created today?"

 Brinley remembers everything.
 You just create.